Thanos3G/StateMQ/README.md

     // no match → state remains unchanged
 ```
 In systems with many rules or very high message rates, the same behavior
 could be implemented using an indexed lookup instead of a linear scan.

 ### Message to State Mapping

-State changes are defined declaratively by mapping incoming MQTT messages to states:
+State transitions are defined declaratively by mapping incoming MQTT messages to states:

 ```cpp